KodariAI/kodaridocs/src/main/resources/docs/minecraft/configs/betonquest.md

 events:
   locationNotify: "notify &cThe skeletons roam at x\\:123 z\\:456!"
 items:
-  openMenuItem: "BOOK title:Quests"
+  openMenuItem: "simple BOOK title:Quests"

-  xpBottle: "EXPERIENCE_BOTTLE"
+  xpBottle: "simple EXPERIENCE_BOTTLE"
-  filler: "GRAY_STAINED_GLASS_PANE"
+  filler: "simple GRAY_STAINED_GLASS_PANE"

-  skeletonQuestActiveItem: "BONE"
+  skeletonQuestActiveItem: "simple BONE"
-  goldQuestActiveItem: "RAW_GOLD"
+  goldQuestActiveItem: "simple RAW_GOLD"
-  questDone: "LIME_CONCRETE"
+  questDone: "simple LIME_CONCRETE"

 Elements
 Events🔗
 Menu Event: menu🔗
-This event can be used to open and close menus.
+This event can be used to open, close or update menus.
 The first argument is the type of action that should be done.
-It is either open to open a new menu or close to close the currently opened menu of the player.
+It is either open to open a new menu, close to close the currently opened menu, or update to update the content of the currently opened menu.
 If you want to open a menu you have to add a second argument which should be the id of a menu.
-If you want to open menus from other packages just use packageName.id format.
+If you want to open menus from other packages just use the cross package format.

 Example: menu open quest_gui

 Example: menu close

+Example: menu update

 Conditions🔗
 Menu Condition: menu🔗
 This condition can be used to check if the player has currently opened any menu.
 You can add id: optional and specify the id of a menu to check if the player has opened the menu with this id.
-If you want to check for menus from other packages just use packageName.id format.
+If you want to check for menus from other packages just use the cross package format.

 Example: menu id:quest_gui

 Objectives🔗
 Menu Objective: menu🔗
 This objective is completed when the player opens the menu with the given id.
 The only required argument is the id of the menu.
-If you want to use menus from other packages just use packageName.id format.
+If you want to use menus from other packages just use the cross package format.

 The objective also has the property menu which can be used by the objective variable.
 It returns the title of the menu which should be opened.